HUTZAKI/Hardware/README.md

 - Node-red
     - Flows1
-      - Get API key from Gemini
+      - Get the API key from Gemini
       - Get API line notification from [`API-Line_noti`](https://notify-bot.line.me/doc/en/)
       - `npm install node-red-contrib-google-translate-fixed` for translate node

     - Flow2
-      - set new file for storing a log chat and updating the status of table OFSD in server
+      - set a new file for storing a log chat and updating the status of table OFSD in the server
       - `npm install node-red-contrib-countdown` for count time in OFSD mode

 - Board1